csubagio/alexa-language-shorthand/README.md

   + aColor as Color
 ```

-You can compile this into an `example.json` in the same directory by invoking the compiler:
+You can compile this into an `example.json` and a matching `exampleModel.json` in the same directory by invoking the compiler:

 ```sh
 alexa-language-shorthand example.als
 ```

-Doing so will produce the JSON file, an also console output that describes what was parsed.
+Doing so will produce the JSON file, a TypeScript file, and also console output that describes what was parsed.
 Up to 5 randomly selected examples are generated for every utterance with alternation, to help visualize any permutation anomalies.

 ```sh
 converting file: ./example.als